Introduction to CIP Cleaning Optimization

 10 Considerations for a New CIP System

 A CIP system is often confused with a Wash in Place system.
 The major difference between the two is the level of automation.
-A general industry understanding is that CIP systems are completely automated and have defined cleaning programs that could be set with variably adjustable temperatures, dosage and time.
-Any system with lower level of automation but not requiring dismantling of the equipment is WIP.
+A general industry understanding is that CIP systems are completely automated and have defined cleaning programs that could be set with variably adjustable temperatures, dosage, and time.
+Any system with a lower level of automation but not requiring dismantling of the equipment is WIP.

 Before finalizing a new CIP system, the following points need to be considered to ensure flexibility needed for automated cleaning of a wide range of excipients with appropriate cleaning chemicals.

-- Complete coverage in minimum time Based on the Riboflavin test, the minimum time and volume of solution required to reach all parts of the equipment could be determined.
+- Complete coverage in minimum time: Based on the Riboflavin test, the minimum time and volume of solution required to reach all parts of the equipment could be determined.
 For faster cleaning, it is better to have multiple spray devices at different locations to cover the entire area effectively.
-The spray devices (whether to use static or dynamic spray balls) could be decided based on the equipment design, coverage and cost.
+The spray devices (whether to use static or dynamic spray balls) could be decided based on the equipment design, coverage, and cost.

-- Pressure Impingement is important for efficient residue removal.
-Spray balls delivering the cleaning solution at low pressure due to the CIP design leads to soaking of the residue which would take a longer time to dissolve/disintegrate and go into solution when compared to high pressure impingement that gives better cleaning action
+- Pressure: Impingement is important for efficient residue removal.
+Spray balls delivering the cleaning solution at low pressure due to the CIP design leads to soaking of the residue which would take a longer time to dissolve/disintegrate and go into solution when compared to high-pressure impingement that gives better cleaning action

-- Flow Turbulent flow is critical to provide the mechanical action necessary for the removal of soils.
+- Flow: Turbulent flow is critical to provide the mechanical action necessary for the removal of soils.
 Fluid velocity of 5 ft/sec is the minimum recommended velocity to achieve turbulent flow of aqueous solutions in piping systems.
 Based on the equipment design, the adequate flow should be determined, and the CIP system design should conform to it.

-- Recirculation & Reheating An ideal CIP system must have a recirculation system that will
+- Recirculation & Reheating: An ideal CIP system must have a recirculation system that will

 - enable reheating of the cleaning solution to maintain detergent temperatures, cleaning efficiency and avoid excessive foaming due to detergent temperature drop